SDU-eScience/UCloud/frontend-web/README.md

 Logging in to the site is done through Wayf on the production version, or with username/password combination on the development version, both as described in [auth-service](../auth-service#authenticating-with-sducloud).

-The SDUCloud object (as describe in [SDUCloud](#sducloud)) will validate the every new JWT-token received from the backend when refreshing.
+The [SDUCloud object](#sducloud-object) will validate the every new JWT-token received from the backend when refreshing.
 This is done throught the structure of the JWT, not the actual contents of the JWT.

 On invalid token, the site will redirect to the login screen.